MohamedJaber/Flower-IdentifierML--Swift-/README.md

-# Caution you need to download (FlowerClassifier.mlmodel), because I couldn't upload it with the project cause github refuse, so u can send me a message and I'll send ya.
+# Caution you need to download (FlowerClassifier.mlmodel), because I couldn't upload it with the project cause github refuses it cause it over 200MB, so u can send me a message and I'll send ya.

 # Flower Identifier